verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] I may disagree with what you have to say, but I shall defend, to the death, your right to say it
 - [ ] How do you decide what deserves your attention?
 - [ ] Looking back, what accelerated your own career?
+- [ ] What's one challenge in APAC that most engineers don't fully appreciate?